fogleman/primitive/README.md

 | -m | 1 | mode: 0=combo, 1=triangle, 2=rect, 3=ellipse, 4=circle, 5=rotatedrect |
 | -s | 1 | output scaling factor |
 | -a | 128 | color alpha |

-### How it Works

-A target image is provided as input.
-The algorithm tries to find a shape that can be drawn to minimize the error between the target image and the drawn image.
-It repeats this process, adding one shape at a time.

 ### Primitives